 You’ve probably also heard of “strep throat”.
 The word, “strep” is short for the name of the bacteria (streptococci) that causes the infection.
 “Group A” streptococci is a common type of this bacteria that’s responsible for most strep throats.
 People with “strep throat” have enlarged red tonsils (called tonsillitis), often with white patches and swollen glands.
-Strep throat is more serious and requires a visit to your health care provider, a rapid strep test and/or throat culture, and treatment with antibiotics (prescription medicine).
+Strep throat is more serious and requires a visit to your primary care provider, a rapid strep test and/or throat culture, and treatment with antibiotics (prescription medicine).

 Other common causes of sore throat:

 - Allergies – such as hay fever, dust, animals

 - Common cold – drainage from your sinuses that drips into the back of your throat

 - Smoke – either smoking or being around someone else who smokes

 - Dry air – such as living/sleeping where the air has low moisture (wood stoves)

 - Contact with certain chemical irritants such as cleaning products, insecticides

 How do I know if I should see my primary care provider?